Become a CCS

 - Secure job board featuring jobs posted by Canadian customs broker firms and others;

 - Preferential registration fees for CSCB events and courses; and

 - Group home and auto insurance at preferred rates.

 Maintenance of CCS designation

-Certified Customs Specialists must renew their designations on an annual basis which ensures that they are up-to-date on new customs policies, administrative programs, and fast-changing international trade agreements.
+Certified Customs Specialists must maintain their designations on an annual basis which ensures that they are up-to-date on new customs policies, administrative programs and fast-changing international trade agreements.
 This includes annual reporting and payment requirements.